icopy-site/awesome/docs/awesome/awesome-honeypots.md

     - [NOVA](https://github.com/DataSoft/Nova) - Uses honeypots as detectors, looks like a complete system.
     - [OpenFlow Honeypot (OFPot)](https://github.com/upa/ofpot) - Redirects traffic for unused IPs to a honeypot, built on POX.
     - [OpenCanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot daemon that runs several canary versions of services that alerts when a service is (ab)used.
+    - [ciscoasa_honeypot](https://github.com/cymmetria/ciscoasa_honeypot) A low interaction honeypot for the Cisco ASA component capable of detecting CVE-2018-0101, a DoS and remote code execution vulnerability.
     - [miniprint](https://github.com/sa7mon/miniprint) - A medium interaction printer honeypot.

 - Botnet C2 tools